KMaiolino/BT5511_KAM/README.md

+This is an assignment for BT5511 Advanced Biotechnology with Computation

 You work for a small biotech start-up company that is searching for mutant genes that can help them to develop new therapeutics for their infectious